 - Introduction.
 This lecture has one demonstration: Precision and the solution of linear equations.

 - Floating Point Numbers.
 There are several demonstrations for this lecture: Machine Numbers, Conversion to single and double precision floating point numbers (try this with some digits of Pi, such as 3.141592653589793238462643).
+Here’s the GAO report on the Patriot missile example.

 - Mathematica Programming.
 This set of lectures covers: Entering and evaluating expressions.
 Functions.
 Plots.
 Calculus.
 Series Expansions.
 Patterns and Transformation Rules.
 Iteration.
 Operations on Lists.
 Interactivity.